 - 6 cups water

-- ½ – 1 teaspoon of salt or Herbamare seasoning salt*
+- ยฝ - 1 teaspoon of salt or Herbamare seasoning salt*

-The salt depends on whether you are trying to cut your sodium intake or not.
-I tend to go with the half teaspoon, as I know that most recipes I use the chickpeas in will need me to add some salt along the way.
+How much salt you use will depend on your taste buds, how you want to use the chickpeas or whether you are trying to cut your sodium intake.
+I tend to go with the half teaspoon, as I know that most recipes where I use the chickpeas will require me to add some salt along the way.

 I like to soak the beans first.
 I find even and dependable results when I soak the chickpeas overnight first.

 After soaking, drain and rinse the chickpeas and add them to the slow cooker along with fresh water and salt, if using.
-Set to High setting and cook for 3 hours.
+Place your crockpot on high heat and cook for 3 hours.

 If this is the first time you have used your slow-cooker for this, you may want to test your chickpeas after 2 and half hours for the right texture, I find some crock pots run hotter than others.
-However, I’ve found 3 hours is perfect.
+For my machine, I've find 3 hours is perfect.

-The above makes about 5 cups of cooked chickpeas.
+The above makes 5-6 cups of cooked chickpeas.

-I will make a batch on the weekend and separate the chickpeas into into 1-½ cup or 2 cup bags and stash in the freezer.
+I will make a batch of beans or chickpeas on the weekend, separate the garbanzo beans into 1-ยฝ cup or 2 cup bags and stash them in the freezer.

 Most recipes will call for a can of beans.
 Memorize this!
-A standard 15 oz can of beans hold about 1-½cups.
+A standard 15 oz can of beans holds about 1-ยฝcups.

 A 19 oz can holds just over 2 cups.

 Now you have chickpeas in the freezer in little bundles.
-Just the perfect amount to toss on a few salads for thee work week, or measured and ready to go when you need a few cups for a recipe.
+Just the perfect amount to toss on a few salads for the workweek, or measured and ready to go when you need a cup or two for a recipe.

-No. No you don't.
+No. No, you don't.
 It will take a bit longer for the beans to cook.
-Cook the beans for about 4 hours on high heat, 8 hours on low setting.
+In the slow cooker, cook the beans for about 4 hours on high heat, or 8 hours on low setting.
+I like the texture better when I soak the beans first.

 Yes, of course.
-To use your instant pot to cook chickpeas.
-It works like charm actually.
+You can use your Instant Pot to cook any dried beans or chickpeas.
+It works like a charm.

-The slow-cooker is my preference, however.
-I think because it requires less thinking on my part.😉 I love just setting it up and walking away and literally forgetting about it.
+The slow-cooker is my preference because it requires less thinking on my part.๐ I love just setting it up and walking away and literally forgetting about it.
 I'm meal prepping and I don't even know it.

-But if you want to use your Instant Pot to cook chickpeas, here is how I do it:
+But if you want to use your Instant Pot to cook garbanzos, here is how I do it:

 For unsoaked beans: for every cup of beans add 2 cups of water.
 Cook on HIGH pressure for 50 minutes.
 Natural pressure release for 15 minutes.